Voter suppression, climate change discussed in fifth Democratic debate

 Booker brought up economic equality in terms of the War on Drugs.
 He said marijuana criminalization disproportionately affects minority, working class people because the drug is already decriminalized for privileged people.

-Warren made a similar connection when talking about abortion later in the night, saying that more resitrictions on abortion will not affect the wealthy, only make the procedure more dangerous for working women.
+Warren made a similar connection when talking about abortion later in the night, saying that more restrictions on abortion will not affect the wealthy, only make the procedure more dangerous for working women.

 Candidates said powerful people were treated differently than the working class, and Harris championed for justice for all, multiple times saying to rebuild the “Obama coalition” to bring perspectives from all communities together.